American eel: Natural habitat

 Seasonal patterns described by Fletcher and Anderson (1972) generalize annual movements from freshwater to estuaries and coastal bays to feed during spring, then either a return during the fall to overwinter (juvenile and immature adults), or a southward migration to the spawning grounds (silver eels Continental phase eels appear highly plastic in habitat use.
 Eels are extremely mobile and may access habitats that appear unavailable to them, using small watercourses or moving through wet grasses.
 Small eels (<100 mm total length) are able to climb and may succeed in passing over vertical barriers.
 Habitat availability may be reduced by factors such as habitat deterioration, barriers to upstream migration (larger eels), and barriers (i.e. turbines) to downstream migration that can result in mortality.

 Life cycle

 The American eel's complex life history begins far offshore in the Sargasso Sea in a semelparous and panmictic reproduction.
 In 1926 Marie Poland Fish described the collection of eggs that she observed hatch into eels, which she expanded in her taxonomic description of the larval egg development.
 From there, young eels drift with ocean currents and then migrate inland into streams, rivers and lakes.
-This journey may take many years to complete with some eels travelling as far as 6,000 kilometers.
-After reaching these freshwater bodies they feed and mature for approximately 10 to 25 years before migrating back to the Sargasso Sea in order to complete their life cycle.
+This journey may take many years to complete with some eels traveling as far as 6,000 kilometers.
+After reaching these freshwater bodies, they feed and mature for approximately 10 to 25 years before migrating back to the Sargasso Sea in order to complete their life cycle.